 Reasons To Dance Modern Jive

-Modern Jive is the SUV (Sports Utility Vehicle) of partner dancing.
+Modern Jive is to dance what the SUV (Sports Utility Vehicle) is to motor vehicles.
 It's versatile, convenient, affordable and popular.
 Ok, it might not be the best for racetracks, cruising with the wind in your hair or ploughing a field but overall it does a pretty good job.

 It has the following features:

 - The people!
-People who dance Modern Jive are anyone and everyone from all walks of life, there's no pecking order and everyone danced with everyone else.
+People who dance Modern Jive are anyone and everyone from all walks of life, there's no pecking order and everyone dances with everyone else.

 - It's easy to get started and after one lesson you can survive a whole song.